PoliticalGraveyard.com

 Williamson, Annie — of Kalispell, Flathead County, Mont.
 Republican.
 Alternate delegate to Republican National Convention from Montana, 1988.
 Female.
 Still living as of 1988.

 Williamson, B. T. — of Greenwood, Leflore County, Miss.
 Republican.
-Alternate delegate to Republican National Convention from Mississippi, 1916.
+Delegate to Republican National Convention from Mississippi, 1916 (alternate), 1920.
 Burial location unknown.

 Williamson, Benjamin — of Elizabeth, Union County, N.J.
 Democrat.
-Delegate to Democratic National Convention from New Jersey, 1860.
+Chancellor of New Jersey court of chancery, 1852-59; delegate to Democratic National Convention from New Jersey, 1860.
 Burial location unknown.

 Williamson, Brett — of California.
 Democrat.
 Candidate for U.S. Representative from California 45th District, 1994.
 Still living as of 1994.